jp-ryuji/ts-monorepo-boilerplate/docs/api-software-architecture.md

 # Software Architecture

-This project follows the Onion Architecture pattern with Domain-Driven Design (DDD) principles.
-This pattern, along with Clean Architecture and Hexagonal Architecture, shares common principles of separation of concerns and dependency inversion, though each has its own emphasis:

-- **Onion Architecture** focuses on layers with dependencies pointing inward toward the domain core
+This project follows a Domain-Driven Design (DDD) approach with an Onion Architecture structure.
+This pattern emphasizes separation of concerns and dependency inversion, with dependencies pointing inward toward the domain core.
-- **Clean Architecture** emphasizes dependency rules where inner layers should not depend on outer layers
-- **Hexagonal Architecture** emphasizes defining interfaces (ports) at the system boundaries and implementing adapters for external systems

-All these patterns promote loose coupling between the application core and external systems.

 In this architecture:

 - The **core domain** (business logic) resides at the center and is independent of external systems
-- **Ports** are interfaces defined in the core that allow communication with external systems
+- **Domain entities** represent the core business objects with identity
+- **Value objects** are immutable objects that describe aspects of the domain
+- **Repository interfaces** define the contracts for data access (ports)
+- **Application services** orchestrate use cases and business flows
+- **DTOs** (Data Transfer Objects) carry data between processes
+- **Adapters** come in two types:
-- **Adapters** are implementations of those ports that connect to external systems (databases, HTTP APIs, etc.)
+  - **Secondary/Driven Adapters**: Implementations of repository interfaces that connect to external systems (databases, message queues, etc.)

-## Core Concept

-The application is structured around three primary layers:

-1. **Domain Layer** - Pure business logic and entities
-2. **Application Layer** - Use cases that orchestrate domain logic
-3. **Infrastructure Layer** - Technical implementations (database, HTTP, etc.)

-This separation ensures that business logic remains independent of technical concerns.
+  - **Primary/Driving Adapters**: Interface adapters that expose application functionality to external clients (gRPC services, HTTP handlers, etc.)

-## Project Structure
+## Project Structure (API)

 ```plaintext
 apps/api/